How to Start a 3D Printing Business

 3D printing is a growing industry.
-Whether you have experience with 3D printing or not, a 3D printing business could be an opportunity for you to cash in on a market that is booming.
+Whether you have experience with 3D printing rapid prototyping, a 3D printing business could be an opportunity for you to cash in on a 3D market that is booming.
 You could start your business for a relatively low cost and make a living as your own boss.

-A 3D printing business (also referred to as additive manufacturing) creates physical prints of 3D images to make product prototypes, toys, custom prosthetics, jewelry, gifts, promotional products, and more.
+A 3D printing business (also referred to as additive manufacturing) creates physical prints of 3D images to make product prototypes that will be later used for injection molding, toys, custom prosthetics, jewelry, gifts, promotional products, and more.
 Different materials such as plastic and metals can be used.

 According to Statista, the global 3D printing industry was $12.6 billion in 2020 and is projected to grow 17% annually through 2023 and reach $37.2 billion by 2028.